tersite1/DepthViz-iOSPPointCloudScanner/README.md

 DepthViz is an iOS application designed to function as a point cloud scanner by integrating data from the LiDAR sensor, camera, and IMU sensor.
 This app is specifically tailored to operate on iPhone 14 Pro and newer models equipped with a LiDAR sensor, offering a robust tool for capturing and managing 3D data.

 ** Update 24/8/28 : Now You Can Mange your PointCloud Data by Project and View it right away on the iPhone.
 Bulild the App by DepthViz.zip file.
-HAHAHAHAHAHAHAHA

 ## Demo Video